Bell Beaker culture: Iberian Peninsula

 The Bell Beaker phenomenon in the Iberian Peninsula defines the late phase of the local Chalcolithic and even intrudes in the earliest centuries of the Bronze Age.
 A review of radiocarbon dates for Bell Beaker across Europe found that some of the earliest were found in Portugal, c.
-2750 BC, in contrast to the rather later range for Andalusia (c.
-2500–2200 BC).
+2750 BCE, in contrast to the rather later range for Andalusia (c.
+2500–2200 BCE).

 At present, no internal chronology for the various Bell Beaker-related styles has been achieved yet for Iberia.
 Peninsular corded Bell Beakers are usually found in coastal or near coastal regions in three main regions: the western Pyrenees, the lower Ebro and adjacent east coast, and the northwest (Galicia and northern Portugal).
 A corded-zoned Maritime variety (C/ZM), proposed to be a hybrid between AOC and Maritime Herringbone, was mainly found in burial contexts and expanded westward, especially along the mountain systems of the Meseta.